- Written by Dr.Mehmet Demircioglu

 Birth control belongs in the same medication before hair transplant planning review as other drugs and supplements, even if the patient does not think of it as a “hair medicine.”

-If birth control contains estrogen or the medical story includes clot risk factors, the safest route is prescriber and clinic review rather than a last-minute self-stop.
+If birth control contains estrogen or the medical story includes clot risk factors, the safest route is prescriber and clinic review rather than a last minute self stop decision.

 A single bad wash day is not enough evidence for a surgical plan.
-Photos taken in the same light, a pull-test or dermatologist review when appropriate, and blood-test context are more useful than panic measurements.
-The timing of the change matters.
+Comparable photos, a pull test or dermatologist review when appropriate, and blood test context are more useful than panic measurements.
+A one day scare is different from a steady trend over repeated photos.

-If the woman also started oral minoxidil, stopped topical minoxidil, changed spironolactone, lost weight, had fever, or had heavy stress, the story becomes more complex.
-Several moving variables make surgery harder to plan when she is still losing hair on medication before a hair transplant.
+If you also started oral minoxidil, stopped topical minoxidil, changed spironolactone, lost weight, had fever, or had heavy stress, the story becomes more complex.
+Several moving variables make surgery harder to plan when you are still losing hair on medication before a hair transplant.

-The timeline matters: when the pill changed, when shedding started, and whether the pattern has stabilized.
+The timeline matters.
+I need to know when the pill changed, when shedding started, and whether the pattern has stabilized.

-PCOS can make contraceptive timing more important because the pill may be part of hormonal symptom control.
-If a woman stops or switches contraception, acne, cycle irregularity, androgen symptoms, and shedding may change together.
+PCOS can make contraceptive timing more important because birth control may be part of hormonal symptom control, not only pregnancy prevention.
+If a woman stops or switches contraception, acne, cycle irregularity, androgen symptoms, weight change, and shedding may change together.
 That can make the hair transplant target harder to read.

 In PCOS, I separate the diagnosis from the surgery.
 A woman may have PCOS and still be a good candidate if the donor area is strong and the thinning target is stable.
-Another woman may have active diffuse shedding where grafts would not solve the main problem yet.
+A different patient may have active diffuse shedding where grafts would not solve the main problem yet.
+The diagnosis alone does not approve or block FUE.
+The stability of the pattern does.

 With PCOS and hair transplant planning, I separate hormonal control from surgical target selection.
-Hormonal treatment can support the plan, but it does not create a surgical target by itself.
+A stable medical plan can support surgery, but it does not create a surgical target by itself.

 If pregnancy is possible soon, birth control planning and hair transplant timing become the same conversation.
 A woman who has stopped contraception because she is trying to conceive is not in the same situation as a woman who simply changed pill brands for side effects.